Technologically sound: Incinerator bottom ash (IBA)

 From a structural point of view, incinerator bottom ash can be used as a substitute building material in the following road applications:

-• Frost blanket course in construction classes III to VI and load classes Bk0,3 to Bk3,2 respectively
+• frost blanket course in load classes Bk0,3 to Bk3,2

 Handbook on secondary aggregates

-Find out more about this topic with details on structural and ecological backgrounds as well as detailed literature information and references in our latest edition of the German Handbook on secondary aggregates.
-The medium, which for the first time contains all information on the Secondary Aggregates Directive, is made available to interested parties free of charge.
+Find out more about this topic with details on structural and ecological backgrounds in our latest edition of the German Handbook on secondary aggregates.
+The medium, which contains all relevant information of the Secondary Aggregate Directive, is made available to interested parties as printed copy and online.

 Secondary aggregates: Technological and environmental background information